 The view of one senior leader was ‘definitely have an independent facilitator’ to help get the arrangements right, particularly if you’re at a lower point and need to rebuild trust.
 They advised getting some tools and thoughts as to what the purpose of the forum should be.
 Refreshing (or drawing up) the terms of reference for the ICE forum could also be used as a discussion point to encourage people to reflect on its purpose and get people engaged.

 As an example of the importance of proper training, Victrex has reported that a £7,000 investment in better training and support for staff representatives saved the organisation £1 million through enabling more effective consultation about a major pension change programme.

 Beyond training, other support helps as well.
 Support from managers is particularly vital, especially allowing reps time to carry out their role.
-Some organisations were even looking at reviewing managers’ own objectives against how well they are supporting reps on their team.

 As well as the key recommendations outlined above, our case studies also flagged up lessons based on the size and type of organisation:

 For smaller organisations with 100 or fewer workers, it might seem unnecessary to have a formal ICE structure such as an elected staff forum, when the chief executive probably knows almost all staff by name and could directly address them through all-staff meetings.
 It is certainly possible for a lot of information and consultation to be carried out through such direct, all-staff events or team briefings.

 Even small organisations, however, can be hierarchical and just one or two layers of management between top leaders and those at the front line can be enough to cause disconnect.
 ICE forums can be useful for overcoming any hierarchical threats to innovation and trust, whether real or perceived.